Chris Hayes (baseball)

-Christopher Andrew Hayes (born December 23, 1973) is an American college baseball coach and former third baseman.
-He is the head baseball coach at Jacksonville University.
-Hayes played college baseball at Jacksonville for coach Terry Alexander from 1992 to 1995.
+Christopher Andrew Hayes (born December 23, 1973) is an American college baseball coach and former third baseman who is currently the head baseball coach at Jacksonville University.
+Hayes previously played college baseball at Jacksonville for coach Terry Alexander from 1992-1995.

 Amateur career

 Hayes attended Englewood High School in Jacksonville, Florida.
 Hayes then enrolled at Jacksonville University, to play college baseball for the Jacksonville Dolphins baseball team.

 As a freshman at Jacksonville in 1992, Hayes had a .303 batting average, a .362 on-base percentage (OBP) and a .423 SLG.

 As a sophomore in 1993, Hayes batted .361 with a .549 SLG, 4 home run, and 37 RBIs.

 In the 1994 season as a junior, Hayes hit .369 with a .552 SLG, 5 home run, and 49 RBIs.
 Hayes was drafted in the 35th round of the 1994 Major League Baseball draft by the Seattle Mariners, but Hayes opted to return to Jacksonville for his senior season.

 Hayes had his best season as a senior in 1995, hitting a career high in doubles (12), home runs (7), RBIs (60) and slugged (.479).